 Be prepared for offers that are below your asking price, which even might include unreasonable conditions.

 That’s ok!
 If you are not happy with the initial offer, you simply go back and forth with the buyer, and if they are not willing to meet your terms you just wait for the next offer.

-Homepie.com has services that allow you to list on MLS (where most of the buyers come from) starting at just $99, and their AI-assisted negotiation tool and concierge service helps you with all your questions while you negotiate directly with your buyers!
+Homepie.com has services that allow you to list on MLS (where most of the buyers come from), and their AI-assisted negotiation tool and concierge service helps you with all your questions while you negotiate directly with your buyers!

 - Handling the Closing – the closing of your house is a legal affair, meaning there is a process, and it is either handled by a closing attorney or the escrow agent.
 When you decide who the party will be, they will provide you with the required procedures.